Criteria for awarding Companions

-- Obtaining and deploying resources for delivery of nationally-significant public engagement programmes to advance community understanding of science, technology or the humanities
+5. Obtaining and deploying resources for delivery of nationally-significant public engagement programmes to advance community understanding of science, technology or the humanities.

-The award of Companion of the Royal Society of New Zealand (CRSNZ) shall not be limited in number unless directed otherwise by the Council.
+The election of Companion of the Royal Society of New Zealand (CRSNZ) shall not be limited in number unless directed otherwise by the Council.

-The awards of Companion (CRSNZ) and Fellow (FRSNZ) may be held simultaneously because each focus on different achievements.
+Companion (CRSNZ) and Fellow (FRSNZ) titles may be held simultaneously because each focuses on different achievements.